 10. Ernest Tubb Record Shop

 True to its name, the Ernest Tubb Record Shop was founded by country legend Ernest Tubb in 1947.
 The shop moved to Nashville's Lower Broadway in 1951 and has been a Music City mainstay ever since.
-It's also one of the hottest tickets in town on Saturday nights, when the Midnite Jamboree packs in locals and tourists alike for a free performance from one of country music's best.
-The Midnite Jamboree is the second longest running radio show in history.
+It's also the former home of The Midnite Jamboree, the second longest running radio show in history.

 9. Jimmie Rodgers Birthplace